OfficeDev/Microsoft-Teams-Samples/samples/msgext-message-reminder/csharp/README.md

 # Message reminder with messaging extension action

-This sample shows a feature where user can schedule a task from messaging extension action and get a reminder card at a scheduled time.
+This comprehensive C# sample illustrates how to create a Messaging Extension that enables users to schedule tasks from within Microsoft Teams, complete with reminder cards sent at the scheduled times.
+With easy setup and seamless integration, this extension enhances productivity by allowing users to manage tasks and reminders efficiently.

 ## Interaction with app